 Jeffrey John Wolf vs. Pedro Cachin: Prediction and Match Betting Odds | Rolex Shanghai Masters

-Pedro Cachin (No. 73) will meet Jeffrey John Wolf (No. 51) in the Round of 128 of the Rolex Shanghai Masters on Tuesday, October 3.
+In the Round of 128 of the Rolex Shanghai Masters on Thursday, Pedro Cachin (ranked No. 73) meets Jeffrey John Wolf (No. 51).

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!